di-iv/youtube-search/README.md

 # youtube-search

 App for searching youtube-videos by keywords and saving search requests.\
-Using Firebase Auth and YouTube API.
+Using Firebase Auth, YouTube API and i18n.

 ### Deploy